ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-16-aws-redshift.md

 Snapshots are point-in-time backups.
 Redshift nodes are continuously backed up to S3.

-Automatic snap shotting can be configured with a retention period (default of 1 days) and can not be manually deleted.
-The automatic snapshot copy feature copies snapshots from one region to another manually or automatically AND does incur data transfer costs.
+Automatic snap shotting happens every 8 hours, every 5 GB or on a schedule with configurable retention period (default of 1 days); these can not be manually deleted but are automatically deleted after the retention period is up.
+Manual snapshots are retained until you delete them.
+The automatic snapshot copy feature copies snapshots from one region to another manually or automatically BUT does incur data transfer costs.
+To transfer encrypted snapshots cross region, a snapshot copy grant must be preformed so that redshift access the KMS key.

 Restoring data from a snapshot by launching a new cluster and importing the data from the snapshot.
 The snapshot contains the number of nodes, type of nodes, the cluster configuration and the data included in the nodes.